 Ongoing market volatility will force mining companies to change the way they do business if they wish to remain viable.
-That’s the core message delivered in Tracking the trends 2014 — The top 10 issues mining companies will face in the coming year, Deloitte’s sixth annual global mining report.
-Download the report to read about the most pressing trends alongside the strategies and solutions that will help companies adapt to the mining industry’s changing dynamics.
+That’s the core message delivered in Tracking the trends 2014, Deloitte’s sixth annual global mining report.

 While long-term demand fundamentals remain strong, inflation, falling commodity prices, supply-demand imbalances and decreased productivity levels are just some of the challenges mining firms will continue to face in the next year.
 Simply waiting out the market swing is not an option.
 Rather, pursuing innovation will help both juniors and big companies weather current headwinds.